 There are two types of mounts for pumps, side mount and top mount which refer to where the intake and release ports are located.
-This is important if you have space limitations but also should match according to where the ports are on your pool filter.
-Typically a sand filter will require a top mount whereas D.E. and cartridge filters will be side mounted.
+This is important if you have space limitations but also should correspond to where the ports are on your pool filter.
+Typically a sand filter will require a top mount whereas a D.E. and cartridge filter are side mounted.
 There may be exceptions to this so always double check before purchasing a pool pump.

 The top rated pool pumps have everything you could ever want in a pump including excellent customer service and multi-year warranties.
 Every pool pump on this list is endorsed by the most important people, satisfied customers.
 Let's take a look at the best pool pumps from the most trusted pump manufactures in the world available conveniently online.

 The Hayward TriStar Variable Speed Pool Pump is at the top of our list because it outperforms the competition in every way.
-It is arguably the most advanced pool pump in the world with incredible energy efficiency and a control system that allows for remote controlled automation.
-Experience up to 90% energy savings and whisper quiet operation with it's TEFC motor.
+It is arguably the most advanced pool pump in the world with incredible energy efficiency and a control system that allows for remote automation.
+Save money with up to 90% energy reductions and whisper quiet operation with its TEFC motor.

 The Pentair SuperFlo Variable Speed Pool Pump is a very close second on our list of top rated pool pumps for good reason.
-Aside from being from a world leader in water pumps it is packed with features at an affordable price.
-The energy savings are an industry best with an on board real tie 24-hour programmable clock.
-The interface is easy to se and program as well as the option to use a 110 or 230VAC electrical connection.
+Aside from being from a world leader in water pumps, this Pentair water pump is packed with a tone of features at an affordable price.
+The energy savings are an industry best with an on board real time 24-hour programmable clock.
+The interface is easy to use and program as well as the option to use a 110 or 230VAC electrical connection.

 The Hayward MaxFlo Variable Speed Pool Pump delivers up to 80% energy cost savings compared to single speed pool pumps.
 This unit is designed as a drop-in replacement to your existing MaxFlo pump and is available in both 115 and 230VAC for added installation convenience.
 This pump will pay for itself faster than other variable speed pumps on the market.

 The top rated dual speed pool pumps combine the affordability of a basic pump with the benefits up a 2 speed pool pump.
-They typically aren't as energy efficient or whisper quiet as variable speed pump but they have a lot of the great benefits including versatility and reliability.
+They typically aren't as energy efficient or quiet as variable speed pumps but they have a lot of the great benefits including versatility and reliability.

 The Pentair SuperFlo Single Speed Pool Pump is a giant when it comes to single speed pumps.
 If you are looking for a simple and reliable pump for basic pool needs you really can't go wrong with this high performance pump.
 It features an oversized strainer basket for reduced maintenance times and a internal flow design for reduced hydraulic noise and efficient operation.